moneyadviceservice/frontend-code-standards/README.md

 * Use `label` fields to label each form field, the `for` attribute should associate itself with the `id` of the input field, so users can click the labels.
 * Do not use the size attribute on your input fields.
 The size attribute is relative to the font-size of the text inside the input.
 Instead use css width.
 * Tables are not be used for page layout.
-* Use microformats and/or Microdata where appropriate, specifically hCard and adr.
+* Use microformats and/or microdata where appropriate, specifically hCard and adr.
 * Make use of THEAD, TBODY, CAPTIONS and TH tags (and Scope attribute) when marking up tables.
 * Always use title-case for headers and titles.
 Do not use all caps or all lowercase titles in markup, instead apply the CSS property `text-transform:uppercase/lowercase`.
 * Utilise the new HTML5 elements such as `header`, `nav`, `section`, `article`, `aside`, `footer` - but ensure you are using a [html5shiv](https://code.google.com/p/html5shiv/) so they can be styled in IE6,7,8